-Late payments, especially in the current economy, cannot be always be avoided.
-But a late payment is very damaging to your credit score and should be avoided if at all possible.
+A late payment cannot be always be avoided.
+But unfortunately just one late payment has the potential to damage a credit score and should be avoided if at all possible.

-Your credit score is calculated using several major factors.
-One of those factors is payment history.
+Credit scores are calculated using several major factors and one of those factors is payment history.

 Payment history is the largest factor in your credit score.
 It accounts for 35% of your overall credit score.
-This is a large chunk.
 Just one late payment can tank a good credit score.
-Below is a breakdown of how late payments can affect your credit score:
+Below is a breakdown of how late payments can impact credit scores:

 Recent Late Payments

-If you do not routinely pay late the damage should not be long term to your credit score if you begin to pay on time again.
+If you do not routinely pay late and it is an isolated incident, the damage will not be as bad and should not be long term to your credit score once you begin paying on time again.
 The odd thing about late payments is that if your credit is already bad and you routinely pay late, one late payment will only drop your score by as much as 30 points.

 30 Day Late Payment